ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 # [DYNAMIXEL](#dynamixel)

-The first consideration for any DYNAMIXEL System is the servos.
-Choosing a DYNAMIXEL for your application should start by understanding the capabilities and communication protocols supported by the servos you are considering.
+The first consideration for any DYNAMIXEL System is the actuator.
+Choosing a DYNAMIXEL for your application should start by understanding the capabilities and communication protocols supported by the actuator you are considering.

 ## [Models](#models)